prg318/size-matters.nvim/README.md

 Also adds `<C-=>` as a binding to increase font.

+This fork also now has support for [Neovide](https://neovide.dev/).

 ## Installation

 A simple way to install the plugin is via a plugin manager.
 E.g., [packer.nvim][3]